leminhthien2011/Python/README.md

 plt.savefig(plot_dir + plot_name)

-# 26. Working with nan values
+# 26. Working with nan values and index of a vector

 Replace nan values of a vector A by 0s: